Skip to main content

 Problem Cause Fix

-• Missing or invalid API key
+• Missing or invalid API token

 Health endpoint returns 5xx or a degraded status One or more backend services may be unavailable, under maintenance, or under heavy load.
 Retry after a short delay.